fchampalimaud/cf.bonsai/docs/workflows/ReactiveExamples/Merge/Merge.md

 2. Generates an event whenever 'S' is pressed.
 3. Propagates all the input events in the order they are received.

-Note: The *Merge* node requires all its input streams to produce the same datatype.
+Note: The *Merge* node requires all its input streams to emit events of the same datatype.

 ## Visualization
 Visualize the output of the *Merge* node using ObjectTextVisualized enlarged, such that multiple events can be observed.